korzin/aws-certified-dev-handbook/handbooks/ec2.md

 LIMIT : You're limited to 5 Elastic IP addresses; to help conserve them, you can use a NAT device (see NAT).

+  You cannot place a Bastion Host in the Private subnet with a Public IP address as that configuration will not work.

 #### Network interface

 A network interface can include the following attributes: